lekhrajdeshmukh/gomoduleproject/README.md

 - [X] Get a random string of a length
 - [X] Upload a file to a specified directory
+- [X] Create directory if it does not exsit

 ## Installation